revbayes/revbayes.github.io/tutorials/chromo/index.md

 we had sampled stochastic character maps, we would summarize them with the `characterMapTree` function.

-And now quit ‘RevBayes‘:
+And now quit RevBayes:

     q()

 You made it!
 Be sure to save the file.

-Execute the ‘RevBayes‘ Analysis {#subsect:Exercise-RunMCMC}
+Execute the RevBayes Analysis {#subsect:Exercise-RunMCMC}
 -------------------------------

 With all the parameters specified and all analysis components in place, you are now ready to run your analysis.
-The ‘Rev‘ scripts you just created will all be used by ‘RevBayes‘ and loaded in the appropriate order.
+The `Rev` scripts you just created will all be used by RevBayes and loaded in the appropriate order.

-Begin by running the ‘RevBayes‘ executable.
-In Unix systems, type the following in your terminal (if the ‘RevBayes‘ binary is in your path):
+Begin by running the RevBayes executable.
+In Unix systems, type the following in your terminal (if the RevBayes binary is in your path):

-Provided that you started ‘RevBayes‘ from the correct directory (‘RB_Chromsome_Evolution_Tutorial‘) the analysis should now run.
+Provided that you started RevBayes from the correct directory (`RB_Chromsome_Evolution_Tutorial`) the analysis should now run.
-Alternatively, from within ‘RevBayes‘ you could use the ‘source()‘ function to feed ‘RevBayes‘ your master script file:
+Alternatively, from within RevBayes you could use the `source()` function to feed RevBayes your master script file:

     source("scripts/ChromEvol_simple.Rev")

 This will execute the analysis and you should see output similar to this (though not the exact same values):

-When the analysis is complete, ‘RevBayes‘ will quit and you will have a new directory called ‘output‘ that will contain all of the files you specified with the monitors (Sect. [subsect:Exercise-CompleteMCMC]).
+When the analysis is complete, RevBayes will quit and you will have a new directory called `output` that will contain all of the files you specified with the monitors (Sect. [subsect:Exercise-CompleteMCMC]).

 Plotting the Results
 --------------------

-Now we will plot the results of the MCMC analysis using the ‘Rev‘Gadgets R package.
-Start R and set your working directory to the ‘RB_Chromsome_Evolution_Tutorial‘ directory.
+Now we will plot the results of the MCMC analysis using the `Rev`Gadgets R package.
+Start R and set your working directory to the `RB_Chromsome_Evolution_Tutorial` directory.
 Now run the command to generate Figure [fig:chromevol_simple] below.
 There are many options to customize the look of the plot, for options take a look inside the R script.